MAFW-database/MAFW/README.md

 > **Note:** We have set out some of the terms and conditions in this section, as detailed in the [academics document](https://github.com//MAFW-datset/mafw/blob/main/academics/mafw-academics-final.pdf).
 Your E-mail MUST be set from a valid University account.

 ### 2.1 Some terms&conditions
-- MAFW database is available for non-commercial research purposes only.
+- MAFW database is available for  <b>non-commercial research purposes </b> only.
-- You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for commercial purposes, any portion of the clips, and any derived data.
+- You agree  <b>not to </b> reproduce, duplicate, copy, sell, trade, resell or exploit for commercial purposes, any portion of the clips, and any derived data.
-- You agree not to further copy, publish, or distribute any portion of the MAFW database.
+- You agree  <b>not to </b> further copy, publish, or distribute any portion of the MAFW database.
 Except for internal use at a single site within the same organization, it is allowed to make copies of the dataset.